bitcoin-dot-org/Bitcoin.org/en/full-node.md

 * 6 hours a day that your full node can be left running.
 (You can do other things with your computer while running a full node.)
+  More hours would be better, and best of all would be if you can run your node continuously.

 ### Possible Problems